What is an Executive MBA (EMBA)?

 You do not need a c-suite title to participate in the EMBA program.
-Our successful applicants have an undergraduate degree or higher, approximately eight years of professional experience, and have demonstrated increasing responsibility in their role.
+Our successful applicants demonstrate a strong work ethic, have eight or more years of professional experience, and have demonstrated increasing responsibility in their roles.
 If you are an aspiring professional looking to become an inspiring leader, or a current leader looking to build your business knowledge, the EMBA program may be a great fit for you.

 What Does the Program Cost?

 An EMBA program is an important investment for you and your future.
 The program cost is $65,000 for Texas residents and $79,500 for non-residents.
 As you may fund the program through a combination of sources including personal funds and corporate reimbursements, we encourage you to learn more about available financing options.
 Federal student loans are available and the program also qualifies for the Post 9/11 GI Bill and the Hazlewood Exemption.

 Please note: Due to the format of our program, we are unable to accommodate transfer students and you must be prepared to start in August.